LittleBlondeDevil/TruckDevil/README.md

 ```

-To read and save all J1939 messages on the BUS in a background thread:
+To read and save all J1939 messages on the BUS, in a background thread:

 ```
 devil.startDataCollection()		#start the collection of messages